zprihoda/aa241x_vision/README.md

 This is a ROS package that has been designed with the `catkin_ws` that is used with ROS Melodic.
 To correctly get and use the code, make sure to clone this repository into the `catkin_ws` directory.

+NOTE: it is recommended that you fork the repository to be able to use it as a skeleton for your own code.
+To fork the repository, click the **fork** button at the top of this page.

 For example:

 ```sh